olmstedian/Tilebreakers/README.md

 # Tilebreakers

+A strategic board game where players match and merge colorful tiles to earn points.

-## Overview
+## Gameplay

-Tilebreakers is a tile-matching puzzle game where players merge and manipulate tiles on a grid.
-The game combines elements of classic puzzle games with strategic gameplay, requiring players to plan their moves carefully to maximize their score.
+Move tiles across a grid, merging matching colors to increase their values.
+The game combines pattern recognition with strategic planning as players try to maximize their score.

+Key mechanics:
+- Tiles can only merge with tiles of the same color
+- Movement range is determined by the tile's number
+- Merge tiles to increase their value
+- When a tile's value exceeds the split threshold, it will split into multiple tiles

+## Special Tiles
+- **Blaster Tile**: Explodes and removes all adjacent tiles
+- **Freeze Tile**: Skips the next tile spawn turn
+- **Doubler Tile**: Doubles the values of all adjacent tiles
+- **Painter Tile**: Changes adjacent tiles to match its color

+Special tiles introduce strategic elements and add variety to gameplay with unique abilities.

+## How to Play
+1. Click on a tile to select it
+2. Click on a valid destination to move or merge
+3. Special tiles can be activated by clicking on them
+4. Manage your board carefully to avoid running out of moves

 ## Features
-- **Tile Merging**: Merge tiles of the same color to increase their value
-- **Move Mechanics**: Move tiles across the grid based on their number value
-- **Visual Highlighting System**: Different highlight colors for movement options (blue) and merge targets (gold)
+- Dynamic grid-based board
+- Colorful tile graphics with visual effects
+- Score tracking with combo multipliers
-- **Special Tiles**: Utilize special tiles with unique abilities:
+- Multiple special tile types with unique abilities
-  - **Blaster**: Destroys adjacent tiles in a 3x3 area
-  - **Freeze**: Skips the next tile spawn
-  - **Doubler**: Doubles the value of adjacent tiles
-  - **Painter**: Changes the color of adjacent tiles to match
-- **Tile Splitting**: Large-value tiles automatically split into multiple smaller tiles when exceeding a threshold
-- **Level Progression**: Multiple levels with increasing difficulty
-- **Score System**: Earn points by merging and manipulating tiles

-## How to Play
-1. Select a tile to see possible moves highlighted in blue and possible merges highlighted in gold
-2. Move tiles to empty spaces or merge with same-color tiles
-3. Plan strategically to create high-value merges and utilize special tiles
-4. Progress through levels by reaching the target score

-## Controls
-- **Mouse/Touch**: Click/tap to select a tile, then click/tap again to move or merge
-- **Special Tiles**: Click directly on special tiles to activate their abilities
+- Level progression system

 ## Development
-This game is developed in Unity and uses a state-based architecture for game flow management.
-The project includes a modular design with separate components for:
+This project is built in Unity and follows object-oriented design principles with a focus on component-based architecture.
-- Tile management
-- Board management
-- Game state control
-- Special tile abilities
-- Visual effects and animations

 ## Recent Updates
 - Added Painter special tile that changes adjacent tiles to its color